-In a large bowl, whisk together sugar, vegetable oil, egg and orange zest until well combined.
-Stir in half of the flour mixture, followed by the peach puree and milk.
-Stir in the remaining flour mixture, stirring until no streaks of dry ingredients remain.
-Fold in blueberries until well-distributed.
-If using frozen berries, toss them in a spoonful of flour before adding them to the batter.
+In a medium bowl, cream together butter and sugar until light and fluffy.
+Bear in egg, mashed banana and vanilla extract.
+Stir in half of the flour mixture, followed by the milk.
+Stir in the remaining flour mixture until no streaks of dry ingredients remain.
+Fold in chocolate chips.
+Pour batter into prepared pan.

-Bake for 20 minutes, or until muffins are golden and a toothpick inserted into the center of each comes out clean, or with only a few moist crumbs attached.
-Transfer muffins to a wire rack to cool before servin.
+Bake for 25 minutes, or until a toothpick inserted into the cake comes out clear or with only a few moist crumbs attached.